-To fluently execute real-time image segmentation on the mobile web, which means that average frame processing rate cannot be less than 30 FPS (frames per second).
-However, most of existing approaches to image segmentation on the mobile web take one of the following two approaches that give an unsatisfactory experience.
-The first approach is to obtain the video stream by leveraging the Web Real-Time Communication, (WebRTC) API [16], and transfer it to a remote media server for decoding, the video frame segmentation, fusing segmentation information, re-encoding and returning the processed video stream back to the mobile web This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/JIOT.2020.3038689, IEEE Internet of for rendering.
-A typical scenario is employing Kurento [17], which is a WebRTC media server and a set of client APIs for making the development of advanced video applications for WWW simple, and providing advanced media processing capabilities such as computer vision, or augmented reality.
+To fluently execute real-time image segmentation on the mobile Web, which means that average frame processing rate cannot be less than 30 frames per second (FPS).
+However, most of existing approaches to image segmentation on the mobile Web take one of the following two approaches that give an unsatisfactory experience.
+The first approach is to obtain the video stream by leveraging the Web real-time communication, (WebRTC) API [16], and transfer it to a remote media server for decoding, the video frame segmentation, fusing segmentation information, re-encoding and returning the processed video stream back to the mobile Web for rendering.
+A typical scenario is employing Kurento [17], which is a WebRTC media server and a set of client APIs for making the development of advanced video applications for WWW simple, and providing advanced media processing capabilities, such as computer vision, or augmented reality.
 However, this approach is limited by the network bandwidth and the computing capability of the media server.
 Intensive video stream computing increases the resource consumption of the media server dramatically in a short period of time, which results in the inability of the media server to handle large scale requests from multiple users and even makes the media server unavailable.
-In addition, although the mobile web achieves a fluent video stream that fuses the segmentation results from the media server, high network delay results in a drift phenomenon between the received video stream and the real scene during the rendering.
-The second approach directly obtains continuous camera frames from the mobile web and executes image segmentation either on the mobile web or transfers the camera frames to the remote cloud for image segmentation, named pure front-end method and cloud-assisted method respectively.
-Limited by weak computing capability of the mobile web, the pure front-end method can execute lightweight image segmentation such as the threshold-based algorithm [18] at no less than 30 FPS on the mobile web.
+In addition, although the mobile Web achieves a fluent video stream that fuses the segmentation results from the media server, high network delay results in a drift phenomenon between the received video stream and the real scene during the rendering.
+The second approach directly obtains continuous camera frames from the mobile Web and executes image segmentation either on the mobile Web or transfers the camera frames to the remote cloud for image segmentation, named pure frontend method and cloud-assisted method, respectively.
+Limited by weak computing capability of the mobile Web, the pure frontend method can execute lightweight image segmentation, such as the threshold-based algorithm [18] at no less than 30 FPS on the mobile Web.
 However, since this method only considers the grayscale feature of images and ignores the spatial features, it is sensitive to noise and not robust enough to achieve an acceptable accuracy in the real scene.
-The cloud-assisted method can achieve acceptable accuracy by transferring the camera frames to the remote cloud for executing image segmentation algorithms such as traditional computer vision algorithms [19], [20], DNN-based algorithms [21] and semantic segmentation algorithms [22], and then returning the segmentation result to the mobile web for rendering.
-However, high transmission delay with a Round-Trip Time (RTT) about 120 ms indicates that it is far from meeting the real-time experience of no less than 30 FPS.
-In addition, intensive computing of the graph-based algorithm requires about 230 ms for image segmentation on a common server with a six-core Intel processor of 2.9 GHz and 16 GB RAM, let alone DNN-based algorithms that require dedicated devices such as powerful GPUs.
+The cloud-assisted method can achieve acceptable accuracy by transferring the camera frames to the remote cloud for executing image segmentation algorithms, such as traditional computer vision algorithms [19], [20], DNN-based algorithms [21] and semantic segmentation algorithms [22], and then returning the segmentation result to the mobile Web for rendering.
+However, high transmission delay with a roundtrip time (RTT) about 120 ms indicates that it is far from meeting the real-time experience of no less than 30 FPS.
+In addition, intensive computing of the graph-based algorithm requires about 230 ms for image segmentation on a common server with a six-core Intel processor of 2.9 GHz and 16-GB RAM, let alone DNN-based algorithms that require dedicated devices, such as powerful GPUs.